TruewindIT/cordova-android-exercises-plugin/memory-bank/progress.md

 7.  **(Paused) Android Data Completeness:** Verify data points fetched from Health Connect.

 **Current Status:**
-*   **iOS:** Implementation is now in Objective-C, includes the core functionality and a bug fix, and requires testing and verification.
+*   **iOS:** Implementation is now in Objective-C, includes the core functionality, a bug fix for the HKSampleQuery initializer, and a fallback for distance extraction on earlier iOS versions.
+Tagged as version 1.2.2.
 *   **Android:** Implementation exists but is blocked by build configuration issues (currently paused).

 **Known Issues:**